arye97/Footsteps/README.md

 ### How to run
 To run the full application, first run the server and then run the client
+##### Add Environment Variables
+Set up the environment variables according to the information stored in eng-git

 ##### Server (Backend/API)
 1. Navigate to the server folder:
 Example command: `cd server`